pkhuong/pkhuong.github.io/source/_posts/2021-12-16-bounded-dynamicism-with-cross-modifying-code.markdown

 it accepts such a request.
 In environments where only one request in a million enables tracing, we can easily spend more aggregate time checking whether `request->tracing_mode == true` than in the tracing logic itself.
+One could try to reduce the overhead by coalescing the trace code in fewer conditional blocks, but that tends to put more distance between the traced logic and the tracing code that's supposed to record what the former is doing, so the two tend to desync, adding to development friction.

-It's tempting to use a dynamic flag that is enabled whenever at least one in-flight request has opted into tracing.
+It's tempting to instead optimise frequent checks for the common case (no tracing) with a dynamic flag that is enabled whenever at least one in-flight request has opted into tracing.
 That's why [the `DF_OPT` (for opt-in logic) macro](https://github.com/backtrace-labs/dynamic_flag/blob/00381c2cab5c8628e6a7d18730a98f7d7e6712f2/include/dynamic_flag.h#L141-L155) exists.

 <iframe width="800px" height="400px" src="https://godbolt.org/e#g:!((g:!((g:!((h:codeEditor,i:(filename:'1',fontScale:14,fontUsePx:'0',j:1,lang:___c,selection:(endColumn:1,endLineNumber:10,positionColumn:1,positionLineNumber:10,selectionStartColumn:1,selectionStartLineNumber:10,startColumn:1,startLineNumber:10),source:'%23include+%3Cstdbool.h%3E%0A%23include+%3Cstdio.h%3E%0A%23include+%3Chttps://raw.githubusercontent.com/backtrace-labs/dynamic_flag/main/include/dynamic_flag.h%3E%0A%0Astruct+request+%7B%0A++++bool+tracing_mode%3B%0A%7D%3B%0A%0Avoid+trace_request(struct+request+*req,+const+char+*func)%3B%0A%0Avoid+foo(struct+request+*req)%0A%7B%0A++++if+(DF_OPT(request_tracing,+check)+%26%26+req-%3Etracing_mode)%0A++++++++trace_request(req,+__FUNCTION__)%3B%0A++++%0A++++return%3B%0A%7D%0A'),l:'5',n:'0',o:'C+source+%231',t:'0')),k:50,l:'4',n:'0',o:'',s:0,t:'0'),(g:!((h:compiler,i:(compiler:cg112,filters:(b:'0',binary:'0',commentOnly:'0',demangle:'0',directives:'0',execute:'1',intel:'1',libraryCode:'0',trim:'1'),flagsViewOpen:'1',fontScale:14,fontUsePx:'0',j:1,lang:___c,libs:!(),options:'-O2+-c',selection:(endColumn:1,endLineNumber:1,positionColumn:1,positionLineNumber:1,selectionStartColumn:1,selectionStartLineNumber:1,startColumn:1,startLineNumber:1),source:1,tree:'1'),l:'5',n:'0',o:'x86-64+gcc+11.2+(C,+Editor+%231,+Compiler+%231)',t:'0')),k:50,l:'4',n:'0',o:'',s:0,t:'0')),l:'2',n:'0',o:'',t:'0')),version:4"></iframe>